Fractusa/github-pages-portfolio/docs/index.md

 ---

 ## Portfolio - Project Game
-### Uge 1
+### Week 1 & 2
-Fokus på opstart, brainstorming af game engines til spiludvikling hertil er Unity valgt.
+Researching different Game Engines, for potential use in game programming; Unity chosen.
+Brainstorming features and ideas for game content, as well as researching courses for Unity for learning.

-Derudover brainstorming over features og idéer, som spillet skal indeholde.
+### Week 3

 ---